VIP member get 20% off, click here to become a VIP member.

 It's a very common phenomenon, just like the chart shown in below.

-The chart below is an example of how Critical Level indicator performs in a relatively long period of time.
+The chart below is an example of how the Critical Level indicator performs in a relatively long period of time.

 Sometimes, price may cross over a support level or demand zone couple times until the next level is formed.
 The following image is a case where price cross above the support level and demand zone the second time, the three subsequent failed breakthrough attempts proved the support level and demand zone became stronger than before.